MisoMosiSpy/htop_deb_test/README.md

 2. Find package from a file

-- To download correct source, first we need to find the associated binary package and from that we can also find the source package using following setps.
+- To download the correct source, first we need to find the associated binary package and from that we can also find the source package using the following steps.
   - First update apt-file cache: `sudo apt-file update`
   - Find the binary package: `apt-file find /usr/bin/htop`
-  - Find the assocaited source pacakge
+  - Find the associated source package
     (**you may have to enable source repos in the sources.list**): `apt-cache showsrc htop`

 3. Get the source package